fastrodev/fastro.dev/content/en/blog/multipage/index.md

 mkdir static && mkdir hello
 ```

-- `static` is folder for hydrated and bundled files created during app initiation.
+- `static` is folder for hydrated and bundled files created automatically during app initiation.
 This file will be accessed by the default `index.html`.

 - `hello` is folder for hello component & page.